 This collection contains materials related to Dr. Fred Millar’s work and dismissal as a Professor of Sociology at GMU during the 1970s.
 General GMU items include course materials, correspondence and drafts of research reports and proposals, and a copy of the “Student Survival Handbook.”
 Items related to Millar’s dismissal include letters of support sent on his behalf, copies of formal and informal appeals to the CAS Academic Freedom Committee decision, a copy of the 1978 Department of Sociology Hearing transcript, newspaper clippings, and flyers and other materials generated by the campus community.

-Lieutenant Judy Kolze Army Nurse scrapbook, C0525
+Margaret Kolze Army Dietitian scrapbook, C0525

 Collection processed by Meghan Glasbrenner